Macarthur Nature Photography Competition

 4. Photographs may be black and white or colour.

-5. Each entrant may enter a maximum of three photographs in the competition, any excess images submitted will not be considered for judging.
-The first three entries will be considered only.
+5. Each entrant may enter a maximum of three photographs in the competition.
+Any excess images submitted will not be considered for judging.

-6. The content of a photograph must not be changed or manipulated in any way: that is, no cloning, montaging, or digital manipulation other than cropping, toning, digital spotting, burning and dodging is permitted.
-No addition or removal of subject matter is accepted.
+6. The content of a photograph must not be changed or manipulated in any way; that is, no cloning, montaging, or digital manipulation other than cropping, toning, digital spotting, burning and dodging.
+No Artificial Intelligence (AI) generated imagery is permitted.
+Additionally, no addition or removal of subject matter is accepted.
 Retouching is limited to removal of normal scratches and dust sports.
 Colour adjustment should be minimal.

 7. Each photograph can only be entered into one theme.

-8. Photographers who have made more than $500 in photography sales in the 2022/2023 financial year will not be eligible to enter the competition.
+8. Photographers who have made more than $500 in photography sales in the 2023/2024 financial year will not be eligible to enter the age categories and will be required to enter the Professional category.
+A shortlisted selection of entries in the Professional category will be on exhibition at the Narellan Town Centre; these entries are NOT eligible for the People's Choice Award.

-9. A panel of judges representing photography, art and local biodiversity expertise, will select theme place winners, and will shortlist 10 additional images for the People’s Choice display.
-The judge’s decision is final.
+9. A panel of judges representing photography, art and local biodiversity expertise, will select theme place winners, and will shortlist 10 images for the People’s Choice Award.
+The judge’s decisions are final.

-10. Respective Councillors, competition organisers, the judging panel and their immediate families are not eligible to enter the completion.
+10. Respective Councillors, competition organisers, the judging panel and their immediate families are not eligible to enter the competition.

 11. Entries must be submitted online.